Article about sensing psychic vibrations using psychometry by Craig Hamilton-Parker.

-This is an extract from my book Psychic School.
-It will teach you the basics of giving psychic readings and mediumship.
+This is an extract from my book Psychic School about Sensing Psychic Vibrations.
+It will also teach you the basics of giving psychic readings and mediumship.
 This article shows you how you can use psychometry as a stepping stone to medium and psychic readings.
 It shows how sensing psychic vibrations in places and objects will enhance your skills at giving readings.

 Vibrations of Places